tvdboom/ATOM/docs_sources/user_guide/nlp.md

 of them expect numerical feature vectors with a fixed size, rather than words in the text documents with variable length.
 Vectorization is the general process of turning a collection of text documents into numerical feature vectors.
-You can apply it to the corpus using the [Vectorizer](../../API/nlp/vectorizer) class.
-It can be accessed from atom through the [vectorize](../../API/ATOM/atomclassifier/#vectorize) method.
+You can apply it to the corpus using the [Vectorizer][] class.
+It can be accessed from atom through the [vectorize][atomclassifier-vectorize] method.

 !!! info
     All strategies can utilize GPU speed-up.
-Click [here](../gpu) for further information about GPU implementation.
+Click [here][gpu-acceleration] for further information about GPU acceleration.

 <br style="display: block; margin-top: 2em; content: ' '">